WordPress/gutenberg/docs/getting-started/full-site-editing.md

 ## Get Involved

-The majority of full site editing features are available in the Gutenberg plugin, and an ongoing [FSE Outreach program](https://make.wordpress.org/test/handbook/full-site-editing-outreach-experiment/) is running with calls for testing.
+An ongoing [FSE Outreach program](https://make.wordpress.org/test/handbook/full-site-editing-outreach-experiment/) is running with calls for testing, this is a great way to get involved and learn about the new features.

 - Join in on Slack at #fse-outreach-experiment
 - Participate in the [Calls for Testing](https://make.wordpress.org/test/tag/fse-testing-call/), test and give feedback.